Nursing MSN & DNP

 The data in this blog is for general informational purposes only and information presented was accurate as of the publication date.

-As a current or aspiring nurse, you may have personal beliefs about what nursing means to you.
-A philosophy of nursing helps you identify the beliefs and theories that shape the choices you make every day.
+As a current or aspiring nurse, you may have beliefs about what nursing means.
+A philosophy of nursing helps you identify the values and theories that shape the choices you make each day.

-Many instructors will ask their students to write a philosophy of nursing.
-This task challenges students to think critically about the field they have entered or are entering.
-So, what is a “philosophy of nursing”?
+Several instructors at our School of Nursing at the University of St. Augustine for Health Sciences (USAHS) ask their students to write a philosophy of nursing.
+This task challenges students to think critically about their field.
+So, what is a nursing philosophy?

-1. Why do I/did I want to become a nurse?
+1. Why do I or did I want to become a nurse?

 2. Why is nursing important to me?